 Many factors influence the readability of a book.
 The plot, the characters, the style of writing.
 All of it plays a part in making your book unique and interesting.
 However, these factors can just as easily take a great story idea and turn it into a scattered mess.
 It can make a story that is simple on the surface, confusing, or a story that appears interesting, as boring as watching paint dry.

 These are the reasons a reader will struggle to follow a story!

 Writing an antagonist is both incredibly fun, as well as incredibly nerve-wracking.
 You can push the boundaries of what is normal behaviour, but strive to remain in the realm of reality.
 An antagonist is only as intimidating as they are believable, so how can we keep this delicate balancing act going?

-Here are some of my top tips for killing off a character!
+Here are my top 10 tips for writing a great antagonist!

 Be sure to follow!